kseekins/kseekins.github.io/essays/PlaceOfAIinEducation.md

     This was where chatGpt contributed the most.
 I would type "Why is this not working?" and paste my code.
 My impression is that more than half of the time, chatGPT came up with a solution.
 This was a huge time saver for me.

 14. Other uses in ICS 314 not listed above

+    I had number of Run failure on githhub, and asked chatGPT on how to resolve it based on the error message.
+Based on the error message, I assumed it was an error in the yml file, and chatGPT seemed to back me up.
+My instructor and teammates correctly pointed out that the new page I had added had created a testing error.
+It was a potent reminder to rely on myself, not AI.

 ### III.
 Impact on Learning and Understanding: